pc7web/cbr/README.md

-# cbr = Custom Border Radius
+# CBR is an abbreviation for Custom Border Radius

-Custom border radius using graphic approach #pixie
+Here, I have created Custom border radius using graphic approach #pixie

 This web software will give you freedom of making amazing custom radius border